jbcodeforce/big-data-tenant-analytics/docs/model.md

 If you want to re-run the simulator you can do the following steps.

 1. Be sure to have last AWS CLI and python library.
-You can use [AWS Powershell]() and clone this repository, or if you use your own computer, you can use a docker image built from [aws-studies labs folder](https://github.com/jbcodeforce/aws-studies/tree/main/labs) dockerfile:
+You can use [AWS Powershell]() and clone this repository, or if you use your own computer, you can use a docker image built from a dockerfile in [aws-studies labs folder](https://github.com/jbcodeforce/aws-studies/tree/main/labs):

     ```sh
     docker build -f https://raw.githubusercontent.com/jbcodeforce/aws-studies/main/labs/Dockerfile -t jbcodeforce/aws-python .
     ```

-1. Start the python env with docker
+1. Start the python environment with docker, mounting the source code to `/app`:

     ```sh
     docker run --rm  --name pythonapp -v $(pwd):/app -v ~/.aws:/root/.aws -it  -p 5000:5000 jbcodeforce/aws-python bash
     ```

-1. Run the data generator
+1. Run the data generator:

     ```sh
     python CompanyDataGenerator.py companies.csv --nb_records 10000